JayCarrLTD/NY-Stock-Exchange/README.md

 ## INTRODUCTION
 This project we analyzes real life data from the New York Stock Exchange.
-The project drawss on a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
+The project draws on a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.

 ## QUESTION